Attila-101/ReykjavikCups/README.md

+﻿# ReykjavikCups

-﻿# A simple website for a cafe.
+A simple website for a cafe.
 In the creation process my focus was on experimenting with different html/CSS features.

 Link to the live version: http://reykjavikcups.surge.sh/